 Sally, being a pragmatic masochist who still lapsed into believing in universal goodness, tortured herself with another look at her husband.
 He indeed was very good at appearing to be sincere, and caring.
 But for what purpose?
 She pondered what kind of 'love' would have made a man be so vicious to his own daughter, his own countrymen, and his own fellow citizens of the world.
-And what he was now.
-As well as what his real agenda was.
+But what was he now?
+What was his real agenda and reason for schlepping across the pond and into a country that was difficult to get into without papers, and even more difficult to get out of alive.
 It wasn't the first time, and or the last, that Sally, an excellent reader of minds, had misread hearts.

 This time the mission was simple, as related to Comrade Lt.
 Vinny DeAngelo and demoted to the same rank Comrade Carlos Garcia.
 Follow the trucks bringing the Republican prisoners taken by Fascist forces outside of Burgos and see that they are not exported to Italy or Germany as 'volunteer workers' or corpses.
 And if they 'come to their senses' and take up arms with Franco's Nationalist forces in the Cause of 'stopping the Communist cancer', see that they or their families pay the price for that 'education'.
-Yes, it was a special Mission reserved for Vinny and Carlos, being one of the best reconnaissance team on the ground who could smell out the enemy as well as infiltrate any Fascist camp as a German (in the case of the Berlin-educated Basque) or an Italian advisor.
-Or maybe this Mission was punishment for them being the only Republicans whose dumb luck left standing on their own two feet without chains around them after a squirmish ten days ago with Nationalist forces that decimated everyone else around them.
+Yes, it was a special Mission reserved for Vinny and Carlos.
+They were one of the best reconnaissance teams on the ground.
+They could smell out the enemy as well as infiltrate any Fascist camp as a German (in the case of the Berlin-educated Basque) or an Italian advisor.
+Or maybe this Mission was punishment for them being the only Republicans whose dumb luck left them standing on their own two feet without chains around them after a squirmish ten days ago with Nationalist forces that decimated everyone else around them.

-This time DeAngelo, in an Italian officer's uniform and Garcia, sporting a Nazi tunic with a black skull on the lapel were issued a different kind of horse than in previous missions to be used in the high country above the valley roads taken by covered Fascist trucks at rapid speed to their assigned locations.
-"Two wheels beats four legs, anytime" confident ace biker Vinny said to Carlos as the latter, behind him, nearly lost his balance on the captured motorcycles converted into sturdy dirt bikes on the twisted paths through the high country woods overlooking the roads on the treeless valley below being fed by a gentle rain.
+This time DeAngelo, in an Italian officer's uniform and Garcia, sporting a Nazi tunic with a black skull on the lapel, were issued a different kind of horse than in previous missions to be used in the high country above the valley roads taken by covered Fascist trucks.
+"Two wheels beats four legs, anytime" confident ace motorcyclist Vinny said to Carlos as the latter, behind him, nearly lost his balance on the captured motorcycles converted into sturdy dirt bikes.
+They were sure footed beasts on the twisted paths through the high country woods overlooking the roads on the treeless valley below being fed by a gentle rain.
 Meanwhile the high country wind blew into his face, pushing Vincent's overgrown black mane back so hard that he could feel it at its roots.
-"We'll be at the Fascist camp before those trucks can even see it!"
+"We'll be at the Fascist camp before those trucks below us can even see it!"

-"As long as there's solid ground ahead of us and not snow," Carlos pointed out as the glaze of frozen hard ground ahead of them gave way to centimeters of slippery snow soon to be elevated into inches and perhaps feet by large flakes of snow falling from the sky.
-All reflected by a sun that slithered behind then in front of the snow cloud with an 'I dare you to get through this' smirk.
+"As long as there's solid ground ahead of us and not snow," Carlos pointed out as the glaze of frozen hard ground ahead of them gave way to centimeters of slippery snow.
+As they advanced upward large flakes of snow fell from the sky.
 "We can't trot these wheeled beasts through snow and ice."

-"So, we gallop through it," Vinny volleyed back wiping the layer of fresh snow from his goggles, proceeding forward at full speed.
+"So, we gallop through it," Vinny volleyed back.
+He wiped the layer of fresh snow from his goggles, proceeding forward at full speed.
 "Like buffalo, who push through a storm blowing into their face and come out on the other side fast instead of cows who turn around, running away from it, rewarded for their 'sensibility' with wet asses and cold balls."

-"But...Cows don't have balls," Carlos replied as he followed Vinny over what seemed to be the most solid ground available, discovering only.
+"But...Cows don't have balls," Carlos replied as he followed Vinny over what seemed to be the most solid ground available.